a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 losing control over my entire body.

-but i can’t remember the last time i laughed
+i can’t remember the last time i laughed

 since the procedure failed.